Why La Dolce Pita?

 Getting this blog up and running has been a slow progressing labor of love since October 2010.
 I’m a bit of a perfectionist, and I want to do it justice.
 I started blogging for a couple reasons – first, I started reading some food and health blogs in the fall of 2010 and really fell in love with the idea of being part of such a fantastic community of like-minded people.
 Secondly, my sister suggested I start one as a way to explore a potential career in food/writing while I was still struggling with the decision to quit my desk job.

 What camera and lens do you use?
+Do you have any tips for budding photographers?

 I have a Nikon D3000.
 Most of the pictures on the blog (up until late 2012) were taken with the 18-55mm kit lens, but I’ve recently started having fun with my new toy, a 50mm f/1.8 prime lens.